The Big 5 Financial Reports

 Balance Sheet

 The Balance Sheet is a financial report that compiles a company’s total assets, liabilities, and shareholders’ equity in one place.
-It is one of the Big three reports, along with the income statement and cash flow statement, used to evaluate a company.
+Along with the income statement and cash flow statement, it is one of the Big Three reports used to evaluate a company.
 A comprehensive balance sheet will help your clients see trends and make decisions with all of the relevant data in front of them.

 Cashflow Statement

-The Cashflow Statement shows the money that is moving in and out of a company.
+The Cash Flow Statement shows the money moving in and out of a company.
 This report provides your clients with a way to measure their company’s strength, long-term outlook, and profitability.
 It helps them understand where their cash is coming from and where it is going.

-After you send these five crucial reports, you need to ensure that your clients can read and understand them.
+After you send these five crucial reports, you must ensure your clients can read and understand them.
 Remember, those you send your reports to are not accountants; that’s why they hired you!
 Breaking things down into layman’s terms and teaching them will improve your client/CFO relationship.

 How to Make Financial Reporting Magic Happen